TREEcg/specification/specs/3-search.md

 Searching through a TREE will allow you to immediately jump to the right `tree:Node`.
 TREE relies on the [Hydra search specification](http://www.hydra-cg.com/spec/latest/core/#hydra:search) for its search forms.
-It does however extend Hydra with specific search properties (`hydra:IriTemplate`) for different types of search forms, and searches starting from a `tree:Node`, to which the search form is linked with `tree:search`.
+It does however extend Hydra with specific search properties (`hydra:IriTemplate`) for different types of search forms, and searches starting from a `tree:ViewDescription`, to which the search form is linked with `tree:search`.
 The behaviour of the search form fully depends on the specific property, for which TREE introduces a couple of specific properties:

 ## Geospatial XYZ tiles search form ## {#xyztiles}